Frequently Asked Questions

 How can I repair a damaged yurt?

-Modern waterproof yurts are fabricating using mostly two materials, 1.)
-Pine lumber, and 2.) vinyl coated tarp.
+Modern waterproof yurts are fabricated using mostly two materials, 1.)
+Pine lumber, and 2.)
+Vinyl coated tarp.
 The process of repairing a yurt typically requires replacement of warn or damaged materials.
-While vinyl tarp itself is affordable, the vinyl craft-work required to build a conical yurt roof is a specialized task.
+While vinyl tarp itself is affordable, the vinyl craft-work required to build a conical yurt roof is a specialized task and you can expect to pay a minimum of $3,000 before shipping to get the raw materials shipped to you.
+Shipping on heavy vinyl's to remote locations often costs 100-150% of the material cost.
+If you're comfortable with overlapping material and using neoprene backed roofing screws to drill into your frame, then it is possible to reroof a yurt using alternative design patterns and therefore, bypassing the expensive vinyl craft required to repair said yurt.

 This question gets asked a lot and the best answer is that the temperature outside the yurt is nowhere as important as the humidity inside of the structure.
 Modern yurts therefore use roof ventilation in the form of a hole in the roof with a rain cover.
 Sometimes this is an acrylic dome or a standard powered roofing vent supported by 2x4 wood and over the compression ring assembly.
 In my opinion, yurts do not fair too well in hot environments without improved ventilation such as high powered fans and air conditioners.
 Insulating yurts greatly increases to cost making them less economically feasible when comparing to the material cost of newly built homes with similar square footage.